 A recording artist is someone who performs the music composition that a songwriter creates.
 Generally speaking, the authors of a sound recording are the recording artist (who performs the lyrics) and the producer (who is in charge of how the composition sounds sonically).

 These are important distinctions as the royalties involved are different for what role each person plays in the creation of a song.
-In some cases, the songwriter and recording artist are the same person or group in which they get more of copyright ownership and larger share of royalties.
+In some cases, the songwriter and recording artist are the same person or group in which they get more of copyright ownership and a larger share of royalties.

 Composition vs Master Recording